libxsmm/libxsmm/README.md

 ## Implementation
 ### Limitations
-Beside of the inlinable code path, the library is currently limited to a single code path which is selected at build time of the library.
+Beside of the inlinable C or optimized FORTRAN code path, the library is currently limited to a single code path which is selected at build time of the library.
 Without a specific flag (SSE=1, AVX=1|2|3), the assembly code generator emits code for all supported instruction set extensions.
 However, the compiler is picking only one of the generated code paths according to its code generation flags (or according to what is native with respect to the compiler-host).
 A future version of the library may be including all code paths at build time and allow for runtime-dynamic dispatch of the most suitable code path.

-A future version of the library may support an auto-tuning stage when generating the code (to find M,N,K-combinations for specialized routines which are beneficial compared to the code generated from the inlinable C code path).
+A future version of the library may support an auto-tuning stage when generating the code (to find M,N,K-combinations for specialized routines which are beneficial compared to the code generated from the inlinable C or optimized FORTRAN code path).
 Auto-tuning the compiler code generation using a profile-guided optimization may be another option to be incorporated into the build system (Makefile).
 However, auto-tuning also imposes a reasonable burden (similar to profile guided optimization) and the current library is supposed to generate extremely efficient code for everything that does not rely on L2 cache blocking (below THRESHOLD), and except for very small problem sizes where a dedicated kernel may beat our implementation (e.g., MNK=4x4x4).

 ### Roadmap
 Although the library is under development, the published interface is rather stable and may only be extended in future revisions.
 The following issues are being addressed in upcoming revisions: